deadlysyn/blog/_posts/2018-02-11-idea-to-app-part-3.md

 ---
 # Introduction

 In the first two parts of this series we bootstrapped our idea and got the basic UI ready for a responsive webapp.
-I'll be honest, getting this part out took longer than I'd hoped because of being distracted ramping up at a new job...  :-)  I feel like some of the points I wanted to share have slipped into the ether, so this will be a quicker tour than hoped.
+Getting this part out took longer than I'd hoped because of being distracted ramping up at a new job...
+I feel like some of the points I wanted to share have slipped into the ether, so this will be a quicker tour than originally hoped.

 Just in case you forgot, here's the outline of our _Idea to App_ series: